 Younger patients are generally better candidates for any surgery, and DBS is no exception.
 Some patients may opt to undergo the procedure when they have moderate effects, knowing that they have a progressive disease.

-Deep brain stimulation should not be thought of as a means to cure or slow the progress of a condition or disease, but rather as a way to manage its symptoms.
-Most patients will need to continue their medication regimen, but their dosages can be adjusted based on the efficacy of the DBS system.
+DBS should not be thought of as a means to cure or slow the progress of a condition or disease but rather as a way to manage its symptoms.
+Most patients will need to continue their medication regimen, but their dosages can be adjusted based on the efficacy of the deep brain stimulation systems.
 With some conditions, full relief can be noticed after 3-6 months.

-Even with advances in medicine, there is still much we do not know about the brain.
+Even with advances in medicine, there is still much we do not know about brain anatomy.
 Previously, it was thought that the signals in the brain were entirely blocked during DBS, but it is now suggested that neurons continue to fire, but the signal of information is somehow prevented from completing the transfer of electrical information that leads to certain symptoms.

 The thalamus, subthalamic nucleus, and globus pallidus are three common areas of the brain that can be targeted for tremors and other symptoms brought on by Parkinson’s.

-Mission Viejo neurosurgeon Dr. Alexander Taghva specializes in deep brain stimulation as well as minimally invasive spine surgery known as spinal cord stimulation, or SCS.
-Using the same technology, electrodes affect nerve structures in the spinal cord to manage pain, and a controllable pulse generator is implanted in the chest wall below the collarbone.
+Mission Viejo neurosurgeon Dr. Alexander Taghva specializes in DBS treatment and minimally invasive spine surgery known as spinal cord stimulation, or SCS.
+Using the same technology, electrodes affect nerve structures in the spinal cord to manage ongoing pain, and a controllable pulse generator is implanted in the chest wall below the collarbone.

-Rather than delivering electricity to pace the heartbeat, these devices deliver electricity to interfere with nerve signals.
-Both the SCS and the DBS systems are highly customizable and will be programmed by experts with patient feedback.
+Rather than delivering electricity to pace the heartbeat, these devices deliver electrical pulses to interfere with nerve signals.
+Both the SCS and the DBS systems are highly customizable by experts with patient feedback.